Marc Hochstein is the managing editor of CoinDesk.

 To be sure, Coinbase still has significant issues to work through.

-Customer service complaints are a longstanding problem, one that Twitter veteran Tina Bhatnagar, another January hire, surely can't fix overnight.
+are a longstanding problem, one that Twitter veteran Tina Bhatnagar, another January hire, surely can't fix overnight.
 Also, the resolution of Coinbase's fight with the IRS, while providing valuable certainty going forward, is likely to leave a sour taste with many of the thousands of cryptocurrency users whose account information will now be reported to the tax collector.

 And once the only game in town for retail purchase of digital assets, Coinbase faces new competition in that field from Square and Robinhood.